nazreen/native-oft-adapter-stargate-composer/README.md

 ### Multi-Hop Sends (Via Composer)

+> ⚠️ **WARNING:** The `NativeStargateComposer` contract is not audited.
+You should get it audited before deploying to production.

 #### Architecture: Two Meshes Connected by a Hub

 This example demonstrates bridging between **two separate OFT meshes** via a **Hub chain**: